 Why make a Dreamcast YPbPr cable when the console already natively supports VGA?

 The Dreamcast VGA signal is generated using consumer television timings instead of computer monitor timings.
 What this means is that TVs or monitors which accept this VGA signal are likely to sample it incorrectly.
-This results in a slightly incorrect horizontal shifting and/or wrong aspect ratio.
-The use of YPbPr avoids this problem, since it's purely a television standard.
+This can result in incorrect horizontal positioning and/or an aspect ratio inconsistent with the Dreamcast’s other video modes.
+The use of 480p YPbPr avoids these problem, since it's purely a television standard.